 Agnew served on numerous government advisory panels throughout his career, both during and after his tenure at Los Alamos.
 He advised the administrations of Presidents Johnson, Nixon, Ford, Carter, Reagan, and Bush, as well as the Department of Energy, NASA, NATO, and numerous congressional panels, among other bodies.
 An opponent of nuclear disarmament, he advised President Jimmy Carter against seeking a ban on nuclear testing and later advised the George H.W.
 Bush administration on securing the former Soviet Union's nuclear stockpiles at the end of Cold War.
 In the late 1990s, he was tapped to serve on the so-called Foster Panel, a congressional advisory body led by fellow nuclear veteran John Foster that played a key role in pushing for the development of new nuclear weapons during George W. Bush's first term as president.

-In the late 1990s, a scandal broke out at Los Alamos National Lab over whether China had obtained through espionage classified computer codes related to the design of the U.S. W-88 nuclear warhead.
-As a former director of the lab, Agnew commented on the case in a letter to the editor of the Wall Street Journal, basically stating that it didn't matter if China, already a nuclear power for three decades, had the design or not.
+In the late 1990s, when a scandal broke out at Los Alamos over whether China had obtained classified computer codes related to the design of the W-88 nuclear warhead, Agnew took an indifferent position.
+In a letter to the editor of the Wall Street Journal, he argued that it didn't matter if China, already a nuclear power for three decades, had the design or not.
 "As long as any nation has a demonstrated nuclear capability and a means of delivering its bombs and warheads, it doesn't really matter whether the warheads are a little smaller or painted a color other than red, white, and blue," Agnew wrote.
-"I suspect information published in the open by the National Resources Defense Council has been as useful to other nations as any computer codes they may have received by illegal means" (Wall Street Journal, May 17, 1999).
+"I suspect information published in the open by the National Resources Defense Council has been as useful to other nations as any computer codes they may have received by illegal means."